mkutay/Stargaze/README.md

 ---

-I plan to create a UCI compliant chess engine using Rust, to learn Rust.
+I plan to create a UCI compliant chess engine using C++ to improve my C++ skills.